The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 Tips for Getting a Better Rating

-You want a great policy at a great rate, we want the same for you.
+You want a great policy at a great rate.
+I want the same for you.

 Below are a few tips to assist you in getting the best rate possible.
 Many of these items may seem pretty obvious but they are definitely worth repeating.